XapaJIaMnu/gLM/README.md

 This will calculate the perplexity of a text file.
 If *gpuDeviceID* is set, it will tell the gpu portion of the code to be executed on a particular GPU.
 You can check the available gpus on a system using the `nvidia_smi` command.
 0 is a safe default to have if you want to set it.
 If *add_begin_end_markers* is set to 0, the begin of sentence and end of sentence tokens (\<s\> and \</s\>) will not surround every sentence.

 ## Preliminary results
 So...
 Everything started running correctly.
-A (preliminary) benchmark against KenLM (Titan X vs core i7 4720HQ)
+A (preliminary) benchmark against single threaded probing KenLM (Titan X vs core i7 4720HQ)

 | LM  | ngram queries per second | model info          |
 |-----|:------------------------:| -------------------:|